All Episodes

 This is statistically full employment, ladies and gentlemen.

-Propelled the unemployment rate to a five-month high of four point eight percent.
+Propelled the unemployment rate to a five-month high of 4.8%.

 They have port news as well.

-The Department of Homeland Security planned to require port workers to carry tamper-proof photo ID cards, has numerous security problems that threaten to delay it, investigators said Thursday.
+A Department of Homeland Security plan to require port workers to carry tamper-proof photo ID cards has numerous security problems that threaten to delay it, investigators said Thursday.

-I'm just gonna tell you people one thing.
+I'm just going to tell you people one thing.

-If that Dubai Outfit had succeeded in getting management control over the uh over these uh ports and uh uh some of these um uh terminals, we wouldn't have any security problems.
+If that Dubai outfit had succeeded in getting management control over these ports and some of these terminals, we wouldn't have any security problems.

 Fine, thank you.